Johnny-Codes/autoplus/README.md

 You can list, create, and delete vehicle sales.

-@GET and @POST
+GET and POST

 > `http://localhost:8090/api/sales/`

-To list sales, send a @GET request and receive this example JSON response:
+To list sales, send a GET request and receive this example JSON response:

 ```
 {